PANTS & SKIRTS

 - Family Portrait Preparation Guide Foundation Up WARNING: Colors to avoid are orange, pink, and iridescent hues.

-- If interested in learning about tie color psychology and what sort of persona you’re exuding to world, here’s a link to a blog post I wrote on Tie Psychology.
+- If interested in learning about tie color psychology and what sort of persona you’re exuding to the world, here’s a link to a blog post I wrote on Tie Psychology.

 - Need help in tying your tie?
 Here’s a helpful link that’ll get you up to speed in a hurry: Learn How To Tie a Tie, or How to Tie a Tie.
 This link, Expert Tie Instructions, will forward you to YouTube with numerous variations.